jallanxjallan/onemanairforce/adaptation/stories/photo_of_emeria.md

 ---
+category: interview
+date: 15 October 1988
+status: draft
 title: Photo of Emeria
-date: No Date
-status: new
 ---

 Victor searches for more shots of Batavia to prod his memory about Spoor's efforts to stop the blockade runs.
 He stops when he comes across